 • Working with your child's teacher to find appropriate reading materials and activities for your child to practice at home each night.

 • Reviewing the MOWR brochure for more information on Lexile scores and how you can use them to help your child choose appropraitely leveled books to read at home.

 Response to Intervention

 Response to Intervention (RTI) is a three-tier system in place in FUSD elementary schools to ensure that students receive the instructional assistance they need.

-* 90 minutes of classroom instruction including differentiated instruction, one-on-one, and small groups.
+Tier I - 90 minutes of classroom instruction including differentiated instruction, one-on-one, and small groups

-* 30 minutes of small group intervention in addition to classroom instruction (Tier 1).
+Tier II - 30 additional minutes of small group intervention, in addition to Tier I

-* 30 minutes of intensive small group intervention that targets specific skill deficits.
-Tier III intervention is in addition to Tier I and Tier II._________________________
+Tier III - 30 additional minutes of intensive small group interventions that target specific skill deficits, in addition to Tier II and Tier III